robertshilston/puppeteer-lambda-starter-kit/docs/adr/0001-use-serverless.md

 ## Decision

-To use serverless, as this has lower running cost and is the curent preferred FT strategy
+To use serverless, as this has lower running cost and is the current preferred FT strategy